#Endometriosis Bloating | Endometriosis Intestinal Gas EndoBelly Treatment | Dr Steven Vasilev

 Endometriosis bloating is common and often called EndoBelly.
 Nausea, SIBO, flatulence and pain after eating are some of the gastrointestinal endometriosis symptoms and findings.
 But endo can mimic other diseases too, some of which are easier to treat and some of which are more ominous and even life-threatening.
 Getting the right diagnosis when you have gas, bloating and other possible irritable bowel symptoms is crucial to success and relief from suffering.
 This is must-know information and highlights why you should have a highly specialized expert gynecologic pelvic surgeon in your corner, who can perform meticulous endo excision.
-For the reasons listed in this review, a gynecologic oncologist can be critical to consult with, especially when gastrointestinal (bowel) symptoms are present.
-Dr. Steve Vasilev is a world-renowned expert in complex pelvic surgery and robotics.
-He supports endometriosis excision surgeons, especially in difficult advanced and re-operative surgery cases, and accepts a limited number of patients directly where he thinks he can help the most.
+For the reasons listed in this review, a gynecologic oncologist like Dr. Vasilev can be critical to consult with, especially when gastrointestinal (bowel) symptoms are present.

 Can Endometriosis Cause Bloating & Gas?

-Watch the video above.
+Watch the video below.
 It’s about 12 minutes long and covers all the MUST-know information about endo belly.

 GI Endometriosis